Transitional Homes (Exteriors)

 This house has a unique design on its roofs that make it look like a hat the first and second floor have wooden beige walls that are dominated with rows of white framed windows that pair with the white pillars and contrasted by the earthy hue of the roofs.
 These are all surrounded by a wide lawn of well-manicured grass with lawn chairs.

-This view of the front of the house gives you a closer look at those unique roofing and the detached three-bay garage with a gable and valler roofing paired with stone walls and chocolate brown garage doors.
+This view of the front of the house gives you a closer look at that unique roofing and the detached three-bay garage with a gable and valley roofing paired with stone walls and chocolate brown garage doors.
 It faces a spacious concrete driveway with enough space for a half basketball court in front of the house.

 This view gives a nice view of the windows above the entryway that is different than the rest of the house’s windows.
 It has an arched middle portion flanked by two rectangular ones.
 The roofing of the house shows four dormer windows facing the front and each has A-frame roofs.
 The gray material of the roofing matches with the simple gravel and shrub landscape surrounding the house.

-This is a simple house with not much fuss to it with its block-like shape in a light palette paired with a flat roofing with dark outlines on the side pairing with the railings of the two small second floor balconies.
+This is a simple house with not much fuss to it with its block-like shape in a light palette paired with flat roofing with dark outlines on the side pairing with the railings of the two small second-floor balconies.
 These balconies are flanking the gable roof of the entryway that has a pair of white columns guarding the wooden door.

 Transitional Interior Examples (by Room)

-The following are photo examples of contemporary interiors (room-by-room).
-Below each photo are links that take you to extensive contemporary photo galleries for each room.
+The following are photo examples of Transitional style interiors (room-by-room).
+Below each photo are links that take you to extensive Transitional style photo galleries for each room.